-Polonium is used to eliminate static electricity produced during processes such as rolling paper, wire and sheet metal.
-However, beta decay sources are more commonly used as they are less dangerous.
+The alpha rays emitted by polonium can be used to eliminate static electricity produced during processes such as rolling paper, wire, and sheet metal.
+However, beta ray sources are more commonly used as they are less dangerous.

 Polonium is also used in anti-static brushes to eliminate dust on photographic film.
 It is sealed in brushes to control the radioactive emissions.

 Abundance earth’s crust: Of the order of 1 part per quadrillion.

 Abundance solar system: negligible

 Source: Polonium is a very rare element due to the short half-life of all its isotopes.
 It is found in uranium ores in minute quantities.
 It can be obtained by bombarding natural bismuth, 209Bi , with neutrons to give 210Bi, which then decays to 210Po via β decay.
 Approximately 100 g of polonium is synthesized each year.

 Isotopes: Polonium has 29 isotopes whose half-lives are known, with mass numbers 190 to 218.
 None are stable.
 The most stable isotope is 209Po, with a half-life of 102 years.